WHY FEARLESS SELF-LOVE?

 At age 19:

 “When you’re 27, you’ll have found the love of your life, and have a child you love in your arms.
 It will feel so good to be settled.”

-I'm 36, and I'm in the most massive learning download of my life!
+I'm 36, and the past 5 years have been the most massive learning download of my life!

 At each of these mirror moments I was hoping to feel something more, something that informed me I was on the right track, I was doing something good or right, and it would pay off.
 I was simultaneously envisioning a future self I believed in and waiting for her to appear, as if out of thin air.
 I prayed I would reap the rewards of feeling awkward, and trying my best to be loved by all.

 When I was 9, I was the tallest person I knew my age.
 We had to write our height and weight on a piece of paper and set it in a bin one day in class.
 I remember strategizing how to make sure my crush, who to this day I still think is quite cute, would not see it.
 I felt humiliated for being who I was in my own skin.
 I was nicknamed Jolly Green Giant by some boys in my class, and while green was my favorite color, I felt anything but jolly being called a giant.

 When I was 15, I started dating.
 It nearly cost me a friendship with one who was crushing on the same boy.
 I felt good, strong, and lovable to that one person, yet still awkward and curious how I was screwing up around many others.
 My mom and I had a cat fight of an argument quite often.
 I felt I wasn’t living up to her expectations.
 Her vision for self-care was much different than mine -- putting on lipstick before going into the mall had nothing to do with it for me, and wearing sweatpants to school felt just fine.
 At the same time, I hated the tension my choices seemed to cause us.